Changing Location |

 For large movements of position click here.

 To re-centre a map to a point which is visible on it, all that is required is a 'double click' at the required location.
 This opens the Map Properties pane with its existing size and height, but with the new centre coordinates entered.
-An 'Alternate World map' feature was added to RM in Version 8.8.1 which, if implemented, can also be used as in Use of the World map.
+An 'Alternate World map' feature is available in RM which can also be used as in Use of the alternate World map.

 As an example of a local 'longer distance' map centre location change, (from the Peak District to Cambridge), the Map Properties pane of the Base Network has been opened ('File/Map Properties').
 In this, the map height has first been changed to 300km.